t3l3machus/toxssin/README.md

 In order to succesfully execute toxin.js

 ## How to get a Valid Certificate
-First you need to own a domain.
+First, you need to own a domain name.
 The fastest and cheapest way to get one (im my knowledge) is through https://www.namecheap.com/domains/
 Search for a random string domain name (e.g. "fvcm98duf") and check the less popular TLDs like .xyz as they will probably cost 1$ - 3$ for a year.

 After you get a domain name you can use certbot (Let's Encrypt) to get a trusted certificate in 5 minutes: